-Let us assume that the heat kernel $H$ is compactly supported near the lower right corner of the front face.
+\textbf{Estimates near the lower right corner of the front face:} Let us assume that the heat kernel $H$ is compactly supported near the lower right corner of the front face.
 Its asymptotic behaviour is appropriately described in the following projective coordinates

 where in these coordinates $\tau, s, \wx$ are the defining functions of tf, rf and ff respectively.
 The coordinates are valid whenever $(\tau, s)$ are bounded as $(t-\wt,x,\wx)$ approach zero.
 For the transformation rule of the volume form we compute